 • Geospatial Applications: It is suitable for GIS applications as PostgreSQL supports geospatial data through extensions like PostGIS.

-• Data Analytics: It has capabilities to do complex querying, and handling large volumes of data.
+• Data Analytics: It can be used to perform complex querying and handle large volumes of data.
 It also supports OLAP(Online Analytical Processing) workflows.

-• IoT (Internet of Things): The lightweight nature and flexibility make PostgreSQL suitable for IoT devices in which data storage and management are crucial.
+• IoT (Internet of Things): The lightweight nature and flexibility make PostgreSQL suitable for IoT devices where data storage and management are crucial.

 Move your Google Sheets Data for Free